 Please be aware that the seat you choose on the first day of class will be your permanent seat for the semester.
 Be sure to sign the seating chart as, inter alia , it will constitute the attendance record.

 You are expected to be on time.

 You will be allowed eight absences during the semester.
-Prudence suggests that you reserve these until you need them, perhaps because you are very ill or you urgently need to be elsewhere (e.g. for family emergency, an interview, or participation in a law school activity).
+Prudence suggests that you reserve these until you need them, perhaps because you become very ill or you urgently need to be elsewhere (e.g., for family emergency, an interview, or participation in a law school activity).
 Excessive absences, more than eight but fewer than twelve, will result in the reduction of your final grade in this course by one point for each absence greater than eight.
 Twelve or more absences will result in your being withdrawn from the course.

 When you are called upon in class, stand up so others may see and hear you and so you become accustomed to thinking on your feet.
 You may find that your initial response to a question is inadequate, incomplete, or incorrect.
 Don't let that upset you.
 This process is not intended to embarrass or humiliate you.
 (So be kind to your classmates when they are being questioned.)
 Lawyers commonly find themselves in situations where they must make a persuasive presentation -- to a jury, a judge or panel of judges, an administrative body, a board of directors, a large audience, etc. -- in the face of vocal skepticism or opposition, and must think on their feet.
-Your experience in this course will help you prepare to face such situations comfortably.
+Your experience in this course will help you prepare to face such situations confidently.